raj161100/Python_Basics-StorePY/README.md

 # Python_Basics-StorePY
-This contains a basic Store MAnagement system made using python
+This contains a basic Store Management System made using python

 You can  add your desired interface design for it and make it more attractive.